BrandonYR10/BrandonYR10/README.md

 I have knowledge and experience in:

-- ⚡ Web and mobile development
+- ⚡ Fullstack development

-- ⚡ Data analysis
+- ⚡ QA Automator

 - ⚡ Cloud infrastructure management